-An increasing number of debtors are being arrested for debts they owe and cannot pay, according to reports by several national news outlets.
-While debtor’s prisons were abolished in America years ago, it’s still possible to land in prison over an unpaid debt.
+An increasing number of debtors are being arrested for debts they owe and cannot pay, according to reports by national news outlets.
+While debtor’s prisons were abolished in America years ago, it’s still possible to wind up in jail over an unpaid debt.
 Here's what you need to know.

-When debtors are arrested, it is usually because they have been sued over a debt and have ignored (often repeatedly) a summons (it may be called a citation in your area) - a legal order to appear in court - for a hearing related to the debt.
-When they do, the court often declares them in contempt of court and it is the contempt of court order that causes them to wind up behind bars.
+If you are sued for a debt and ignore a summons or citation to appear in court, the court may declare you in contempt of court and it is the contempt of court order that may cause you to wind up behind bars.

 If you receive a notice to appear in court over a debt, do not ignore it, even if you don’t recognize the company suing you, or if you know you cannot pay the debt.
 At a minimum, show up in court to tell the judge your side of the story.

 If you do not show up, not only you may be declared in contempt, but also the judge is likely to award whoever sued you with a default judgment against you, which means that you will have to pay the money you were sued for without ever having had the opportunity to explain why you can't pay for it (or why you don't owe it).

 In addition, by not showing up you will have missed out on the opportunity to try to settle the debt you've been sued for outside of court or to negotiate a payment plan.
 When you resolve your debt that way, the company suing you will drop its lawsuit and you will not end up with a judgment against you.

 It is also a good idea to talk with a consumer law attorney to find out if the collection agency's actions are legal.
 (Keep reading for information on how to get legal advice.)
 Other options include negotiating with the collection agency to settle the debt outside of court, or requesting a payment plan.

 Again, you typically cannot be arrested for debt you simply can't pay, unless you ignore orders to appear in court.